RhetTbull/osxmetadata/README.md

 What is osxmetadata?
 -----------------

 osxmetadata provides a simple interface to access various metadata about Mac OS X files.
 Currently supported metadata includes tags/keywords, Finder comments, and download data (downloaded where from and downloaded data).
-This package was inspired by [osx-tags](https://github.com/scooby/osx-tags) by "Ben S / scooby" and extended for my needs.
+This module was inspired by [osx-tags](https://github.com/scooby/osx-tags) by "Ben S / scooby" and extended for my needs.
 It is published under the same MIT license.

 Supported operating systems
 ---------------------------